Robert C. MacKenzie: Final tour of duty

-MacKenzie arrived in Sierra Leone in the end of January, 1995.
+MacKenzie arrived in Sierra Leone in the end of January 1995.
 The country's leader, Valentine Strasser had begun to organize a force to counterattacks by the RUF rebels and his right-hand man, Major Tarawali had contracted sixty Gurkhas of the GSG (Gurkha Security Guards Limited) to train approximately 160 green troopers that would form the nucleus of the SLCU.
 MacKenzie's first order of business was to locate an appropriate camp on which to base the troops.
 On a scouting patrol to assess possible locations for the training camp, MacKenzie, Tarawali and an escort of would-be SLCU came upon a village that had been burned by the rebels.
 McKenzie and the co-director of GSG, Borlace, wanted to pursue the rebels; however, the inexperienced troops were reluctant to do so.
 MacKenzie, Borlace and Tarawali went ahead on their own, and their soldiers later followed.
 Surprised by such determined action, the RUF forces broke and ran.
 This incident infused the SLCU with new confidence.

-On 17 February, MacKenzie led a convoy of vehicles from their base camp 91 miles from Freetown, the capital, to Mile 47, a town which had a government garrison.
+On February 17, MacKenzie led a convoy of vehicles from their base camp 91 miles from Freetown, the capital, to Mile 47, a town which had a government garrison.
 This stretch of road had to be secured if they had to hold onto their training camp (Camp Charlie) deep within bandit country.
 On this particular mission, they were ambushed by an RUF contingent.
 Marshaling the Gurkhas and the SLCU troops, MacKenzie drove through the kill zone and began flanking maneuvers, surprising the enemy at the aggressiveness of their response.
 The rebels turned and broke contact.
 Thick undergrowth prevented effective tracking, but three blood spoors were found, indicating that the RUF forces had taken some casualties.

 These successes in the field, however, deluded the government hierarchy into believing that the RUF would crumble in the face of any organized resistance.
 They ordered MacKenzie to attack the RUF base camp in the Malal Hills.
 MacKenzie countered that the SLCU had not been trained yet and that it would not be ready for such a major engagement.
 Back came the word that MacKenzie should take the Gurkhas on the mission, and leave the green SLCU troopers to be trained later.
 MacKenzie again countered that legally this would not be possible, since the GSG were contracted for training alone and not for combat.
-Finally, the army chief of staff personally wrote MacKenzie, ordering the attack for 22 or 23 February.
+Finally, the army chief of staff personally wrote MacKenzie, ordering the attack for February 22 or 23.
 Determined to do his duty, MacKenzie agreed to investigate the possibility of attacking the Malal Hills.